TimoWillemsen/blog/src/content/posts/building-a-blog-with-specify.md

 /speckit.specify Build a simple blog application for Timo Willemsen.
 The blog will feature stories and insights about engineering management at RTL, with a focus on AI-driven productivity improvements.
 ```

 This generated a detailed feature specification document.
 During the specification process, I realized I wanted markdown file-based content management instead of a full authoring interface.
-I just clarified this, and Specify updated the specification.
+I just clarified this, and spec-kit updated the specification.

 The specification process helped me think through user stories, identify key entities and their relationships, and define success criteria upfront.
-The spec document became my contract—every feature I built had to satisfy these requirements.
+The spec document became my contract: every feature I built had to satisfy these requirements.

 ## Step 3: Implementation Planning